 MLB Network Expands with Miranda Routing Technologies

-MONTREAL— Miranda Technologies has completed a router expansion at MLB Network that includes Nvision enterprise class routing with fiber inter-connectivity throughout the production workflow.
+Miranda Technologies, a Belden Brand, a global provider of integrated solutions for production, playout and delivery systems for television broadcasters and multi-system operators, announces the completion of a major router expansion at MLB Network, Major League Baseball’s 24/7 cable television network, that includes NVISION enterprise class routing with fiber inter-connectivity throughout the production workflow.

-Located in Secaucus, N.J., MLB Network’s file-based HD production and distribution facility houses a modern IT-based infrastructures and associated digital file-based workflows.
-The facility not only serves as the HD production and broadcast center for MLB Network, it provides MLB Productions with the ability to meet post-production and archival needs.
+Located in Secaucus, N.J., MLB Network’s file-based HD production and distribution facility houses one of the world’s most modern IT-based infrastructures and associated digital file-based workflows.
+The facility not only serves as the HD production and broadcast center for MLB Network, it provides MLB Productions with the ability to meet immense post production and archival needs.

 The latest product and technology information